juanmirocks/mkpdf/plugins/parcel-reporter-mkpdf/README.md

 ```

 That's all!
 From then on, each time parcel builds an HTML (e.g., `dist/someFilename.html`), the PDF will be generated in the same folder, with same filename but with changed file extension (i.e., `dist/someFilename.pdf`).

-## Coding

-Internally, the PDF is "printed" with [Chromium](https://github.com/chromium/chromium) as a headless browser.
-The browser is controlled with Google's [puppeteer](https://github.com/puppeteer/puppeteer).

-* The key functionality using `puppeteer` is in [mkpdf.ts](./workspaces/mkpdf/src/mkpdf.ts)
-* The parcel plugin wrapper code is in [index.ts](./src/index.ts)